mgrosperrin/commandlineparser/docs/class-based/create-class-based-command.md

 ﻿# Create a class-based command

-## Implement `ICommand`

-To create a class-based command, you have to create a class that implements the interface `MGR.CommandLineParser.Command.ICommand` (or [inherit `CommandBase`](#inherit-from-commandbase)).
+To create a class-based command, you have to create two classes:
-The interface provides two members:

-1. a property `Arguments` (of type `IList<string>`) that will receive all arguments not mapped to an option,
-2. a method `ExecuteAsync` (that take no parameters and return a `Task<int>`) that is called to execute the command.
-The returned value is the status code that should be returned as exit code.
+1. one that defines the data associated with the command,
+2. one that implements the logic of the command.

+Depending on what basic features you need for your command, you can choose to implement the logic of the command by inheriting from the abstract class `CommandBase<THelpedCommandData>` or by implementing the interface `ICommandHandler<TCommandData>`.

-## Inherit from `CommandBase`
+## Inherit from `CommandBase<THelpedCommandData>`
-You can inherit from `MGR.CommandLineParser.Command.CommandBase`.
-This abstract class provides:
+The abstract class `CommandBase<THelpedCommandData>` provides implementation for :

-- implementation of an `--help` option,
+- an `--help` option,
-- access to the current `IServiceProvider`,
+- access to the current `IServiceProvider` via the property `ServiceProvider`,
-- access to the current [IConsole](../extensibility/console.md)
+- access to the current [IConsole](../extensibility/console.md) via the property `Console`.
-- access to the [ICommandType](/api/MGR.CommandLineParser.Extensibility.Command.ICommandType.html) (which describes the current command)

-When deriving from this class, you have to implement the `ExecuteCommandAsync` that is called when the value of the `--help` option is ```false```.
+When deriving from this class, you have to implement the `ExecuteCommandAsync` that is called when the value of the `--help` option is `false`.

+You also have to make your command data class inherit from `MGR.CommandLineParser.Command.HelpedCommandData` to have the help option implemented.
+It will also give you access to the [ICommandType](/api/MGR.CommandLineParser.Extensibility.Command.ICommandType.html) which describes the current command.

+## Implement `ICommandHandler` and `CommandData`

+If you don't need these features, you can implement the interface `ICommandHandler<TCommandData>`.

+The interface defines a method `ExecuteAsync` to implement which is called to execute the command.
+It takes two parameters:
+1. The data of the command, of type of the generic type argument `TCommandData`,
+2. A `CancellationToken` used to stop the execution of the command.

+The method returns a `Task<int>` that represent the status code of the execution of the command (usually the exit code of the program).

+The "data" class must inherit `CommandData`, that provides a property `Arguments` (of type `IList<string>`) that will receive all arguments not mapped to an option.
+To define your own opptions, you have to add properties to this class.

 ## Customize your command